archishma/CSE185-Group27/README.md

  ------------ | -------------
 bwdtools.py | the main file to execute for processing and indexing the input file
 <input_file>  | input vcf file
+-s  | option to print the sample list
 -v  | option to print the overall stats summary
--s  | option to print the sample list
--qid  | option to select a specific allele position
+-qid  | option to select a specific allele position/interval (functions only with -v option)
 <allele_position>  | Position/Range of allele (i.e. 128419307 or 128419307-128421762)
 <!--stats  | to output summary of stats (frequency of unique IDs and alleles)  i took this out for now-->